 5) Enjoy the sunset

-In the highest touristic points as Elevador Lacerda, on the beach or at Farol da Barra, on the balcony of one of the bars of Santo AntÎnio Além do Carmo, listening to good jazz (Saturdays) or practicing a yoga class for free (Sundays) in the back of MAM (Modern Art Museum), and, who knows, in not much known places as Mirante Wildberger or Larri BistrÎ in the Aliança Francesa at Corredor da Vitória.
+Some suggestions are: From Elevador Lacerda, on the beach or at Farol da Barra, on the balcony of one of the bars of Santo Antônio Além do Carmo, listening to good jazz (Saturdays) or practicing a yoga class for free (Sundays) in the back of MAM (Modern Art Museum), or perhaps in lesser-known places like Mirante Wildberger or Larri Bistrô in the Aliança Francesa at Corredor da Vitória.

 6) Visit museums in Salvador